What is a Sovereign Bond?

 Foreign Currencies in Developing Economies

-Several reasons explain why most of the emerging markets and developing economies are unable to issue sovereign bonds.
+Several reasons explain why most of the emerging markets and developing economies are unable to issue sovereign bonds in their own currency.

 The political system in most developing countries wanes investor confidence because of their vulnerability to corruption.
 The lack of fiscal discipline and government ineffectiveness increase the chances of external debts and government investments being utilized in unnecessary projects.